adishumla/Webbdesign/README.md

-Nex tutorial is 024 Tuples with Python
-In map: D:\Udemy\[FreeTutorials.Us] Udemy - complete-python-bootcamp\03 Python Object and Data Structure Basics
+Nex tutorial is 040 Methods and the Python Documentation In map: D:\Udemy\[FreeTutorials.Us] Udemy - complete-python-bootcamp\06 Methods and Functions